 Andro Rocket Medium table tennis rubber is the best option for young players and recreational beginners.
 This rubber is designed to provide an acute stroke for spin-offensive players, giving you the edge you need to win.
 The Andro Rocket is the benchmark for all classic pimples inside rubbers with improved surface structure.

-Our recommendation for all class players to act with middle fast arm movements, this rubber provides a powerful sound with speed gluing.
+Our recommendation for all class players is to act with middle fast arm movements, this rubber provides a powerful sound with speed gluing.

 The medium density of the pimples inside also provides consistent ball contact, making it perfect for players of all levels.
 Also, the young players will increase the power of their strokes at training.

-So, if you’re looking for table tennis rubber to help you take your game to the next level, be sure to give ROCKET MEDIUM a try.
+So, if you’re looking for a table tennis rubber to help you take your game to the next level, be sure to give ROCKET MEDIUM a try.
 You won’t be disappointed.

 Andro Rocket Medium Features